All about the Library Card

 Your online account:

 Before you can use your online account you need to know what your setup is.
-Most of the time it is your library card number and a default password which was given at the time of your library card registration.
+Most of the time it is your library card number and a default password that was given at the time of your library card registration.

 You can easily change your username and password.
 We can do that at the library or you can do that once you access your online account.
 We are unable to retrieve your password if you have forgotten it.